clehner/git-ssb/README.md

 ## Configuration

-As with [patchwork][], `git-remote-ssb` reads the `ssb_appname` environmental variable when deciding what scuttlebot instance to connect to.
+As with [patchwork][], `git-remote-ssb` reads the `ssb_appname` environment variable when deciding what scuttlebot instance to connect to.
-`git-remote-ssb` also uses [git's config][git config] to configure the scuttlebot client.
-To make it so a repo only gets used in your [testing environment][patchwork-testing], you can configure the repo as follows:
+`git-remote-ssb` also uses [git's config][git config] to get the appname if the environment variable is not set.
+To make it so a repo only gets used in your [testing environment][patchwork-testing], you can configure the repo as
+follows:

     git config ssb.app_name test